Overview

 Mental status and neuropsychological testing

-Your health care professional may give you a brief mental status test to assess memory and other thinking skills.
+Your healthcare professional may give you a brief mental status test to check your memory and other thinking skills.
 Longer forms of this type of test may provide more details about mental function that can be compared with people of a similar age and education level.
 These tests can help establish a diagnosis and serve as a starting point to track symptoms in the future.

 Brain imaging

-Images of the brain are typically used to pinpoint visible changes related to conditions other than Alzheimer's disease that may cause similar symptoms, such as strokes, trauma or tumors.
-New imaging techniques may help detect specific brain changes caused by Alzheimer's, but they're used mainly in major medical centers or in clinical trials.
+Images of the brain look for visible changes related to conditions other than Alzheimer's disease that may cause similar symptoms, such as strokes, injury or tumors.
+Newer imaging tests can help detect specific brain changes caused by Alzheimer's disease, such as amyloid plaques and neurofibrillary tangles.
+These newer tests are mainly used in major medical centers or in clinical trials.

 Imaging of brain structures include:

 - Magnetic resonance imaging (MRI).
 MRI uses radio waves and a strong magnetic field to produce detailed images of the brain.
-While they may show shrinkage of some brain regions associated with Alzheimer's disease, MRI scans also rule out other conditions.
+They may show shrinkage of some brain regions linked to Alzheimer's disease.
+MRI scans also can rule out other conditions that may be causing symptoms.
 An MRI is generally preferred to a CT scan to evaluate dementia.
+MRIs also are done before starting certain Alzheimer's medicines and throughout treatment to monitor for potential side effects.

 - Computerized tomography (CT).
 A CT scan, a specialized X-ray technology, produces cross-sectional images of your brain.
 It's usually used to rule out tumors, strokes and head injuries.

-- Fluorodeoxyglucose (FDG) PET imaging scans show areas of the brain in which nutrients are poorly metabolized.
+- Fluorodeoxyglucose, also called FDG, PET imaging scans show areas of the brain where nutrients aren't properly being used for energy, known as metabolism.
 Finding patterns in the areas of low metabolism can help distinguish between Alzheimer's disease and other types of dementia.

-- Amyloid PET imaging can measure the burden of amyloid deposits in the brain.
+- Amyloid PET imaging can measure amyloid plaques in the brain.
 This test is mainly used in research but may be used if a person has unusual or very early onset of dementia symptoms.

-- Tau PET imaging, which measures the tangles in the brain, is generally used in the research setting.
+- Tau PET imaging measures neurofibrillary tangles in the brain.

-In special circumstances, other tests may be used to measure amyloid and tau in the cerebrospinal fluid.
-This may be done if symptoms are quickly getting worse or if dementia is affecting someone at a younger age than what's typical.
+Sometimes other tests may be used to measure amyloid and tau in the cerebrospinal fluid.
+This may be done if symptoms are quickly getting worse or if dementia is affecting someone at a younger age.

-Genetic testing isn't recommended for most people being evaluated for Alzheimer's disease.
-But people with a family history of early-onset Alzheimer's disease may consider it.
-Meet with a genetic counselor to discuss the risks and benefits before getting a genetic test.
+Genetic tests aren't recommended for most people who might have Alzheimer's disease.
+But people with a family history of early-onset Alzheimer's disease may consider being tested.
+Meet with a genetic counselor to talk about the risks and benefits before getting a genetic test.

 Treatment